M1m1c11/justgaminglancer/README.md

 # GDTLancer
 ![Progress][Progress]

-A space shooter arcade inspired by Freelancer.
-Developed in Godot 3.
+A space arcade game inspired by Freelancer.
+Developed in Godot 3 for desktop
-This is a Godot 3 project source files and assets.
+and mobile (Android) platforms.

 [Progress]: Assets/Images/Progress.png "Progress"

 ## How to
-You can download one of the pre-compiled binary in the releases section.
+You can download one of the pre-compiled binary in the [releases](https://github.com/roalyr/GDTLancer/releases) section.

-You can download Godot Engine (https://godotengine.org/download), download the code of this project in .zip archive, launch the engine and import the project, after which you will be able to play it inside of the editor.
+If you want to open it in editor, then you must use a custom Godot build: https://github.com/roalyr/godot-for-3d-open-worlds